geoffwalmsley/CreatorNFT/README.md

 ## Testing

-For testing make sure to remove references to master_sk_to_wallet_sk_unhardened as its onnly available in the protovol_and_cats_branch.
+For testing make sure to remove references to master_sk_to_wallet_sk_unhardened as its only available in the protovol_and_cats_branch.
 Tests need main branch to run.

 ```